hkiyomaru/soc/README.md

 # Sampling and Occlusion

-This repository contains scripts to perform Sampling and Occlusion proposed in [Jin et al. (2020)](https://openreview.net/forum?id=BkxRRkSKwr).
+This repository contains scripts to perform Sampling and Occlusion (SOC) proposed in [Jin et al. (2020)](https://openreview.net/forum?id=BkxRRkSKwr), an algorithm for calculating the importance of a phrase in prediction by a model.

 ## Requirements